 - Locating elder care and senior care planning, with services such as facilitated family meetings and customized care plans

-Harvard’s Employee Assistance Program (EAP) is available anytime for help with family matters, legal difficulties, financial problems, and other issues.
+Harvard’s Employee Assistance Program (EAP) is available anytime for help with family matters, legal difficulties, financial problems, personal problems, mental health and crisis care, and other issues.
 Employees and members of their immediate family/household can use the EAP.

 Help with problems at work